-The NRC has primarily licensed water-moderated research reactors, which can be further classified as either pool-type or tank-type.
-Pool-type research reactors have a core immersed in an open pool of water.
+The NRC has primarily licensed water-moderated reactors, which can be further classified as either pool-type or tank-type.
+Pool-type reactors have a core immersed in an open pool of water.
 The pools typically have about 20 feet of water above the core to provide cooling and radiation shielding.
-At pool-type research reactors, the operating core can be observed through the pool water.
-Tank-type research reactors have a core that is in a tank with water, sealed at the top.
+At pool-type reactors, the operating core can be observed through the pool water.
+Tank-type reactors have a core that is in a tank with water, sealed at the top.

 Reactors may also be classified by the type of fuel used, such as MTR (plate-type fuel) or TRIGA fuel.
 TRIGA fuel is unique fuel in that a moderator (hydrogen) is chemically bonded to the fuel.